GatorEducator/gatorgradle/README.md

 GatorGradle.
 A complete example configuration of Gradle and GatorGradle is available in the [Sample Lab](https://github.com/GatorEducator/gatorgrader-samplelab) repository.

-NOTE: GatorGradle will **NOT** automatically install [Pipenv](https://pipenv.readthedocs.io/en/latest/).
+NOTE: GatorGradle will **NOT** automatically install [Pipenv](https://pipenv.readthedocs.io/en/latest/);
-To install Pipenv please follow [these](https://pipenv.readthedocs.io/en/latest/#install-pipenv-today) instructions.
+only GatorGrader is automatically installed.
+To install Pipenv manually please follow [these](https://pipenv.readthedocs.io/en/latest/#install-pipenv-today) instructions.

 ## Configuring Checks